CFBCWorks/Independence40SKN/_items/SKN_IN6.md

 ## About this Item

-The poems written in a “Walk Through My Mind” reflect Kittitian culture, a positive outlook and celebration of life.
-It is the poet’s hope that these poems would serve to entertain, empower and to enrich the lives of the readers, and also be a powerful reminder that there is still much laughter and fun and hop in our world.
+The poems written in “Walk Through My Mind” reflect Kittitian culture, a positive outlook and a celebration of life.
+It is the poet’s hope that these poems would serve to entertain, empower and enrich the lives of the readers, and also be a powerful reminder that there is still much laughter, fun and hope in our world.